mharris717/ember-cli-pagination/doc/full.md

   // setup our query params
   queryParams: ["page", "perPage"],

   // binding the property on the paged array
   // to the query params on the controller
-  pageBinding: "content.page",
+  page: Ember.computed.alias("content.page"),
-  perPageBinding: "content.perPage",
+  perPage: Ember.computed.alias("content.perPage"),
-  totalPagesBinding: "content.totalPages",
+  totalPages: Ember.computed.alias("content.totalPages"),

   // set default values, can cause problems if left out
   // if value matches default, it won't display in the URL